 Regarding the showers, there was a line of bathers when we visited.
 That said, you might need to wait your turn for a shower.
 Especially in the mornings.
 Also, I paid for a full 8-minute shower but only received 4 minutes of water!
 This happened to another bather who I overheard complaining to her travel companion.
 To avoid being left with soap in your hair, bring a few extra quarters in to the stall or shower quickly!
 We visited in the summer.
 The showers might not be available year-round.

-9. Walk to the Visitor’s Center
+9. Walk to the Ben Reifel Visitor’s Center

 The Ben Reifel Visitor Center is a short 5-minute walk from the Cedar Pass Campground in Badlands National Park.
 The visitor center has a bookstore, exhibits, a theatre, and a Fossil Preparation Lab.